sodeidelphonse/isdmtools/README.md

 ```

 # Usage with Prediction Models
 The output of `isdmtools` is a set of clean `sf` objects, which makes it easy to integrate with various modeling tools.
-The extracted train and test data can be directly fed into your preferred modeling packages such as `inlabru`, `PointedSDMs`, `MCMC` software, or any `GLMs/GAMs` tools that can accommodate single or multiple responses.
+The extracted train and test data can be directly fed into your preferred modeling packages such as `inlabru`, `PointedSDMs`, `MCMC` software, or any `GLMs/GAMs` tools that can accommodate single or multisource datasets.
 This ensures that your model predictions are validated using a robust spatial cross-validation approach.

 # Contributing
 We welcome contributions!
 If you encounter an issue or have a feature request, please open an issue on the GitHub repository.